-Compute the pairwise Gromov-Wasserstein distances between cells.

-Optionally one can also compute their coupling matrices.
+Compute the pairwise Gromov-Wasserstein distances between cells, possibly along with their coupling matrices.

 If appropriate file names are supplied, the output is also written to file.
 If computing a large number of coupling matrices, for reduced memory consumption it is suggested not to return the coupling matrices, and instead write them to file.

-- cells (list[tuple[numpy.ndarray[Any, numpy.dtype[numpy.float64]], run_gw.Distribution]]) A list of pairs (A,a) where A is a squareform intracell distance matrix and a is a probability distribution on the points of A. - num_processes (int) How many Python processes to run in parallel for the computation. - names (Optional[list[str]]) A list of unique cell identifiers, where names[i] is the identifier for cell i.
+- cells (list[tuple[run_gw.SquareMatrix, run_gw.Distribution]]) A list of pairs (A,a) where A is a squareform intracell distance matrix and a is a probability distribution on the points of A. - num_processes (int) How many Python processes to run in parallel for the computation. - names (Optional[list[str]]) A list of unique cell identifiers, where names[i] is the identifier for cell i.
 This argument is required if gw_dist_csv is not None, or if gw_coupling_mat_csv is not None, and is ignored otherwise. - gw_dist_csv(Optional[str]) If this field is a string giving a file path, the GW distances will be written to this file.
-A list of cell names must be supplied.

-- gw_coupling_mat_csv (Optional[str]) If this field is a string giving a file path, the GW coupling matrices will be written to this file.
+A list of cell names must be supplied. - gw_coupling_mat_csv (Optional[str]) If this field is a string giving a file path, the GW coupling matrices will be written to this file.
 A list of cell names must be supplied. - return_coupling_mats (bool) Whether the function should return the coupling matrices.
 Please be warned that for a large number of cells, couplings will be large, and memory consumption will be high.
 If return_coupling_mats is False, returns (gw_dmat, None).
 This argument is independent of whether the coupling matrices are written to a file; one may return the coupling matrices, write them to file, both, or neither.